losh11/electrum-ltc/contrib/osx/README.md

 $ hdiutil detach "/Volumes/Command Line Developer Tools"
 ```

-#### 2. Build Electrum
+#### 2. Build Electrum-LTC

-    cd electrum
+    cd electrum-ltc
-    ./contrib/osx/make_osx.sh
+    ./contrib/osx/make_osx

-This creates both a folder named Electrum.app and the .dmg file.
+This creates both a folder named Electrum-LTC.app and the .dmg file.

 If you want the binaries codesigned for MacOS and notarised by Apple's central server,
-provide these env vars to the `make_osx.sh` script:
+provide these env vars to the `make_osx` script:

     CODESIGN_CERT="Developer ID Application: Electrum Technologies GmbH (L6P37P7P56)" \
     APPLE_ID_USER="me@email.com" \
     APPLE_ID_PASSWORD="1234" \
-    ./contrib/osx/make_osx.sh
+    ./contrib/osx/make_osx

 ## Verifying reproducibility and comparing against official binary

 Every user can verify that the official binary was created from the source code in this
 repository.

 1. Build your own binary as described above.